Asymmetric Influence of the Amplitude-Dependent Tune Shift on the Transverse Mode-Coupling Instability: results

 \subsection{Instability Threshold}

 When studying an instability, the threshold current is a very important parameter as it is the limit up to what current stable operation is possible.

-During the experimental investigations of the TMCI it was observed, that the threshold current changes depending on the beam conditions while reaching the threshold.
-For example, the observed threshold current was lower when the beam current slowly decayed while the beam was unstable, compared to the threshold current observed when charge was injected into a stable beam.
+We observed that the TMCI threshold current changes depending on the beam conditions while reaching the threshold.
+For example, the threshold current was lower when the beam current slowly decayed while the beam was unstable, compared to the threshold current when charge was injected into a stable beam.
 Additionally, within a certain bunch current range, it was possible to stabilize an unstable beam with the bunch-by-bunch feedback system and the beam remained stable after switching off the feedback.
 Furthermore, the instability could be triggered by excitations or kicks to the beam even below the injection threshold, but not below the decaying threshold.
-In summary, a hysteresis effect was observed for the experimental TMCI threshold current, where a stable beam shows a higher threshold current than an already unstable or excited beam.
+In summary, we observed an hysteresis effect on the TMCI threshold current, where a stable beam shows a higher threshold current than an already unstable or excited beam.

-A possible explanation for the observed hysteresis in threshold is found when considering the effects of Intra-Beam Scattering (IBS).
+A possible explanation for the threshold hysteresis is Intra-Beam Scattering.
 For beams with small transverse emittances, IBS can lead, amongst other things, to an increase in energy spread.
 This can be mitigated by increasing the vertical emittance either via coupling or with vertical excitations of the beam.
 With respect to the TMCI, IBS would have the following effect.
 For a stable beam the vertical emittance is small and the energy spread is increased by IBS.
 An increased energy spread results in an increase of the theoretical TMCI threshold, as the current-dependent tune shift is inversely proportional to the bunch length which again is proportional to the energy spread \cite{Chao:1993zn}.
 As soon as the beam becomes unstable, either by crossing the (higher) threshold or by excitation, the vertical emittance increases and the effect of the IBS is reduced leading to a reduction in energy spread.
 The lower energy spread finally results in a lower TMCI threshold current.
 This results in a hysteresis of the instability threshold depending on whether the threshold is measured starting with a stable or an unstable beam.

 As the mbtrack2 simulations do not include IBS this hysteresis can not be directly simulated.
 Nevertheless, simulations with the energy spread manually set to different values show the expected dependence of the threshold current on the energy spread (see Fig.~\ref{fig:espread_scan}).